ysonggit/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | RELU	           	|                             								|
 | Fully Connected		|	outputs	43  	             									|

-#### 3. Steps to train my model.

-To train the model, I used an different combination of EPOCH, BATCH_SIZE, and learn_rate values.
-I tried EPOCH values in `{30, 40, 50, 60}` and choose the BATCH_SIZE in `{90, 100, 128, 200}`.
-I also tried to tune the learn_rate use larger or smaller value than the default `0.001`, such as `0.0005, 0.0009, 0.0015, 0.002`.
-For the other parameters I use the same values as the ones in the LeNet Lab solution: `mu=0, sigma=0.1`.
-For each combination, I had to rerun the training process to see the results and compare the accuracy.

-I finally choose `EPOCH=50, BATCH_SIZE=100, learn_rate=0.001` this combination of the parameters because their results are the best!
+#### 3. Describe how you trained your model.
+The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

+To train the model,  I used mostly the same components and parameters used in the LeNet Lab, such as the Adam optimizer, valid padding, max pooling, etc. The final settings used were:

+- epochs: 60
+- batch size: 100
+- learning rate: 0.001
+- mu: 0
+- sigma: 0.1
+- dropout: N/A

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of 0.992
+* training set accuracy of 1.000
-* validation set accuracy of 0.992
+* validation set accuracy of 0.989
-* test set accuracy of 0.933
+* test set accuracy of 0.931

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
+  - LeNet.
+It is always to start with an architecture that I am familiar with.
 * What were some problems with the initial architecture?
+  - I observe the performance of this CNN architecture fluctuates in a wide range with different hyperparameters.
+For example, with `EPOCH=60, BATCH_SIZE=100, rate=0.001`, the test accuracy is over 90%.
+However, with `EPOCH=50, BATCH_SIZE=128, rate=0.001`, the test accuracy is below 80%.
+  - Even I use exactly the same set of parameters, running the training process could finally output slightly different accuracy.
+For example, with `EPOCH=60, BATCH_SIZE=100, rate=0.001`, the highest validation accuracy I ever achieved is 0.992, and the lowest accuracy I got is around 0.960.
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+  - Not much.
+I only adjusted the size of the last fully connected layer by changing it from 10 to 43.
 * Which parameters were tuned?
 How were they adjusted and why?
+  - I adjusted parameters of `EPOCH`, `BATCH_SIZE`, and `rate` (learning rate).
+  - The way I adjusted these values is to try different combination of EPOCH, BATCH_SIZE, and learning rate values iteratively.
+    - The EPOCH values are: `{30, 40, 50, 55, 60, 80}`.
+    - The BATCH_SIZE values are: `{90, 100, 128, 200}`.
+    - The learning rate values are: `{0.0005, 0.0009, 0.001, 0.0011, 0.0015, 0.002}`.
+    - The dropout (keep probability) values are: `{1.0, 0.5}`.
+    - For the other parameters I use the same values as the ones in the LeNet Lab solution: `mu=0, sigma=0.1`.

+    For each combination, I had to rerun the training process to see the results and compare the accuracy.

+    I finally choose the combination of `EPOCH=60, BATCH_SIZE=100, rate=0.001` among all the possible combinations because their results are the best!
+You may raise a question that there are hundreds of combinations and trying one by one is very time-consuming.
+Indeed, this process costs a lot of times and efforts.
+I would like to share three observations learned from this process:
+    1. A useful trick I find to accelerate this process is: **look at the first validation accuracy closely!** I find when the first validation accuracy is a low number, such as 0.107, 0.431, etc., the final validation accuracy will always be very poor.
+Whenever I see such a scenario, that is, the first one or two accuracy values are under 0.500, I immediately stop the training process and re-start it with another parameter combination.
+      ```
+      Training...

+      EPOCH 1 ...
+      Validation Accuracy = 0.782

+      EPOCH 2 ...
+      Validation Accuracy = 0.911

+      EPOCH 3 ...
+      Validation Accuracy = 0.945

+      EPOCH 4 ...
+      Validation Accuracy = 0.949

+      ...

+      EPOCH 58 ...
+      Validation Accuracy = 0.989

+      EPOCH 59 ...
+      Validation Accuracy = 0.989

+      EPOCH 60 ...
+      Validation Accuracy = 0.989
+      ```
+    2. The higher initial validation accuracy, the higher possibility to achieve a good final accuracy.
+From my experiments, a very good final validation accuracy always starts from 0.7xx or above at the first iteration.
+    3. To choose a good `EPOCH` value, how to decide if the number is good enough?
+My experience is that the validation accuracy should increase from low to high and finally converge to a number.
+For example, when I used `EPOCH=40`, I saw the validation accuracy kept increasing from 0.7xx to 0.96x without staying around 0.96x, so I increased the epoch value.
+In contrast, when I tried `EPOCH=80`, I saw the validation accuracy went to a highest number 0.99x and then decreased to 0.98x.
+Then I reduced the epoch value.
+You can see from above logs, when `EPOCH=60`, the validation accuracy stayed at 0.989 an no longer increased or decreased.
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+  - I also tried adding a dropout layer in the architecture.
+I run the training process with the keep probability values of 1.0 and 0.5, respectively.
+Meanwhile, I keep other parameters no changed.
+As a result, I find the final accuracies of two cases are similar.
+So I just do not add the dropout layer consider its minor performance impact in my architecture.

 ### Test a Model on New Images